-We are preparing to make changes to our dividend policy from April 2020, elements of which Ofwat has already highlighted as industry best practice.
-We want to ensure that our decision-making and payments to our shareholders are as transparent and accessible as possible, including explanations in this document and our Annual Report.
+We made changes to our dividend policy in April 2020, elements of which Ofwat has already highlighted as industry best practice.
+We want to ensure that our decision-making and payments to our shareholders are as transparent and accessible as possible, including explanations in this document and our Annual Report, which have both been published on our website.